MoTTTT/podzone/docs/requirementRadio.md

 - [X] Ingress for Radio Listener
 - [X] Ingress for Field streaming client
 - [X] Configuration: ogg -> mp3 stream
+- [ ] Default schedule
+- [ ] Intros, Exits, and Jingles
 - [ ] Media kit
 - [ ] Site Copy
 - [ ] Bio Template
 - [ ] About Us
 - [ ] Build: Backup and restore
 - [ ] Email address and Social Media accounts
+- [ ] Paperwork (see below)
 - [X] Security: override chart default passwords

+#### Default Schedule

+Build themed playlists for daily use (to fill the programme in POV phase), for example:

+- Blues
+- 60s
+- Class of '84
+- Favourite Females
+- Reggae
+- Rock
+- Jazz
+- Classical

+As collaborators come on line, starting in POV phase, substitute playlist slots with:

+- Live performances
+- Live DJ slots
+- Original Collections
+- Talk shows
+- Interviews {starting with DJs and Collaborators}

+Record these, where applicable for re-run purposes.

 ### Test